 We will collect personal information directly from you when you complete an application form for one of our products or services, deal with us over the telephone or in person, send us a letter or visit our website.

-On occasions, we may need to collect personal information about you from third parties, such as credit reporting agencies, our business alliance partners, your credit union, or your agents.
+On occasions, we may need to collect personal information about you from third parties, such as credit reporting agencies, our business alliance partners, your financial institution, or your agents.
 If required by law, we will obtain your consent to collect information from third party sources.

 As a general rule the collection of your information will be necessary for us to provide a service to you or to maintain our relationship with you.